How different could the restaurant scene look in just the next handful of years?

 “Creating these points of friction where we can mingle and spend time together in different settings really breaks that stiffness you normally have at conferences where you only talk to people you know,” Livit CEO, Benjamin Calleja, said.
 “I think RestaurantSpaces is really good at removing those barriers to allow for real networking.”

 It’s this kind of interaction in a relaxed environment that allowed for more productive face-to-face meetings with some of the industry’s best suppliers and service providers.
 These 20-minute pre-scheduled one-on-ones have become a staple of the event, helping restaurant operators identify the strategic partners that will drive their future initiatives forward.

 “It tends to be less formal here,” President of CADandSCAN, Diana Dietz, said.
-“You can have a drink with someone and you can talk about more than just your services and you get to know about their kids, how many cats or dogs they have and it turns into a relationship.
-A trust is built and there ends up being that much more of a bond.”
+“You can have a drink with someone and you can talk about more than just your services and you get to know about their kids, how many dogs they have and it turns into a relationship.
+A trust is built and there ends up being much more of a bond.”

-Weezer frontman Rivers Cuomo captivates attendees at Clifton's Republic
+Rivers Cuomo at Clifton's Republic

 Chain Restaurants Reimagined.

 The Retreat to Reimagine Restaurant Development, Design + Technology.